numbats/learnr/slides/chapter7_01_simple-linear-regression.md

     ##  9    34    10   21.7   12.3  0.0413   15.4 0.0143        0.814
     ## 10    17    11   25.7   -8.68 0.0341   15.5 0.00582      -0.574
     ## # … with 40 more rows

+Notes:

+-   `.cooksd`: Cooks distance.
+-   `.fitted`: Fitted or predicted value.
+-   `.hat`: Diagonal of the hat matrix.
+-   `.lower`: Lower bound on interval for fitted values.
+-   `.resid`: The difference between observed and fitted values.
+-   `.se.fit`: Standard errors of fitted values.
+-   `.sigma`: Estimated residual standard deviation when corresponding observation is dropped from model.
+-   `.std.resid`: Standardised residuals.
+-   `.upper`: Upper bound on interval for fitted values.

 ---